 Try a couples cooking class.
 Most cities have culinary schools that offer hobby cooking classes, and often times the local kitchenware stores will offer classes too (I.C.E.
 In New York and Williams Sonoma are two places I’ve personally tried…both fun!).
 As a hobby chef I can tell you, I’m at my most relaxed when I’m slicing and dicing so your foodie-date will be at his or her most laid-back and open.
 When you get past the first date jitters and can just be yourself…well, sometimes that’s when the magic happens.

-You get the idea, really read that profile and find the creative second date that puts you both in your comfort zone and allows for the best most open communication…and let me know how it goes.
+You get the idea, really read that profile and find the creative date that puts you both in your comfort zone, erases the question of now what, and allows for the best most open communication… let me know how it goes.